Josumtz7/TFG/README.md

 # Currently developing

 Currently working to complete information that is not valid in the different channels using different strategies.
-This is being done in the mean_values function, to be developed by mid-final February.
 A part of using the mean values other strategies and algorithms are being tried for their optimal implementation.

 In parallel, the relationship between different channels and their interdependencies is being explored.
 This is now implemented in the onlyoneepoch.m file.